 Nicky Jam Came Up from the Streets

 Nick Rivera Caminero was born in Boston, Massachusetts on March 17, 1981.
-He was raised in Barrio Obrero, in San Juan, Puerto Rico.
-As a kid, Caminero worked at a grocery store and used to improvise in front of the store.
+He was raised in Barrio Obrero, Santurce, San Juan, Puerto Rico.
+As a kid, he worked at a grocery store and used to improvise out in front.
 He got his nickname and stage name “Nicky Jam” from a street person there.